openstack-k8s-operators/openstack-must-gather/README.md

   empty string skips sos report gathering.
 Accepts keyword all to gather all nodes. eg: `edpm-compute-0,edpm-compute-1`
 - `SOS_EDPM_PROFILES`: List of sos report profiles to use.
 Empty string to run them all.
-Defaults to: `system,storage,virt`
+Defaults to: `container,openstack_edpm,system,storage,virt`
 - `SOS_EDPM_PLUGINS`: List of sos report plugins to use.
 This is optional.
 - `OPENSTACK_DATABASES`: comma separated list of OpenStack databases that should be dumped.
 It is possible to set it to `ALL` and dump all databases.
 By default